Temperature-anisotropy conjugate magnon squeezing in antiferromagnets: Temperature-anisotropy conjugate magnon squeezing

-Temperature-anisotropy conjugate magnon squeezing occurs for any point in the Brillouin zone.
-To confirm, we have analyzed the corresponding squeezings along the high-symmetric path in the Brillouin zone associated with a square lattice in Fig.\ \ref{fig:dispersion3}.
-Despite the fact that magnon squeezing occurs everywhere in the Brillouin zone, the strongest temperature-anisotropy squeezing effects are at the center of the zone.
-This squeezing property together with other properties for zone center such as low-energy magnons (Fig. \ref{fig:dispersion1}), stability at higher anisotropy (Fig. \ref{fig:dispersion2}), as well as stronger two-mode quantum correlation \cite{PhysRevB.102.224418, PhysRevB.104.224302}, make zone center magnons in antiferromagnetic materials particularly interesting in quantum magnonics and its applications for sustainable quantum technologies.
+We end our discussion with a few remarks.
+Firstly, temperature-anisotropy conjugate magnon squeezing, which was observed above at the Brillouin zone center, occurs for any point in the Brillouin zone.
+To confirm this point, the corresponding squeezings along the high-symmetric path in the Brillouin zone associated with a square lattice are illustrated in Fig.\ \ref{fig:dispersion3}.
+As show in this figure, for each point in the Brillouin zone, temperature induces squeezing of quantum fluctuations in the position quadrature (amplitude squeezing) while anisotropy induces squeezing of quantum fluctuations in the conjugate momentum quadrature (phase squeezing).
+Despite the fact that magnon squeezing occurs everywhere in the Brillouin zone, the strongest temperature-anisotropy squeezing effects are at the center of the Brillouin zone.
+This squeezing property, combined with other characteristics of the zone center magnons, such as low-energy magnons (Fig. \ref{fig:dispersion1}), stability at higher anisotropy (Fig. \ref{fig:dispersion2}), and strong two-mode quantum correlation \cite{PhysRevB.102.224418, PhysRevB.104.224302}, renders zone center magnons in antiferromagnetic materials particularly intriguing for quantum magnonics and its potential applications in sustainable quantum technologies.

+Secondly, as shown in Figs. \ref{fig:dispersion1} and \ref{fig:dispersion2}, temperature and anisotropy affect the energy of the system in a similar manner that they effect two-mode magnon squeezing.
+While temperature decreases the energy of the system, anisotropy increases the energy.
+In order to compare the effects of temperature and anisotropy on energy and squeezing, we introduce the factors of changes in energy induced by temperature and anisotropy

+equivalent to the squeeze factors defined in Eq. \eqref{eq:Order-para}.
+For a given value of anisotropy $\mathcal{K}_z$, $O_{T}E_{\bf q}$ quantifies logarithmic growth of the desperation energy at a finite temperature relative to zero temperature.
+Similarly, at a given temperature $T$, $O_{\mathcal{K}_z}E_{\bf q}$ quantifies logarithmic growth of the desperation energy for a finite value of anisotropy relative to isotropic case $\mathcal{K}_z \to 0$.
+We examine the correlation between squeeze factors and the factor of changes in energy caused by temperature and anisotropy in Fig.\ \ref{fig:TKSOEO}.
+In both cases, we observe a linear correlation, except for very small anisotropy, where antiferromagnetic structures are, in general, not stable.

+Thirdly, our analysis in the present paper, particularly the values of squeeze factors shown in Figs. \ref{fig:TKSO1} and \ref{fig:TKSO}, and their relation to desperation energies mentioned in the previous remarks, indicates that magnons in antiferromagnetic materials provide a promising resource for low-energy stabilized continuous variable bosonic modes, which exhibit an intrinsic and significantly strong two-mode squeezing property, compared to photons in quantum optics.

-Although in the above analysis, we only focus on magnon squeezing in the vacuum ground state, we notice that a similar scenario holds for all the energy eigenbasis state $\ket{\psi^{{\bf q}}_{nm}}$ given in Eq. \ref{EES}.
+Last but not least, although in the above analysis, we only focus on magnon squeezing in the vacuum ground state, we notice that a similar scenario holds for all the energy eigenbasis state $\ket{\psi^{{\bf q}}_{nm}}$ given in Eq. \ref{EES}.
 We provide some details about squeezing in excited states in the Appendix.